-The quitting wave has been called “The Great Resignation,” a phrase coined by workplace expert and Texas A&M University Associate Professor Dr. Anthony Klotz.
-As he told The Washington Post, there are four big reasons for all the resignations: delayed quitting from when the pandemic first began, heightened levels of burnout, “pandemic epiphanies” making people realize they want to leave, and employees who don’t want to return to in-office work.
+It's been over a year since the start of “The Great Resignation,” a phrase coined by workplace expert and Texas A&M University Associate Professor Dr. Anthony Klotz.
+As he told The Washington Post in 2021, there were four big reasons that kicked off all the resignation emails: delayed quitting from when the pandemic first began, heightened levels of burnout, “pandemic epiphanies” making people realize they want to leave, and employees who don’t want to return to in-office work.

-If you’re thinking of joining “the big quit,” there are a few things to consider as you prepare to tell your boss you’re leaving.
+Now there are still 4 million or more people handing in their resignation letters each month to find better jobs, freelance work, or extended time off.
+If you're thinking of joining them, there are a few things to consider as you prepare to tell your boss you’re leaving.
 Epic quitting stories—think Tom Cruise’s Jerry Maguire character—are fun, but not ideal for anyone.
 You want your departure to be drama-free and professional.

-What to do before handing in your resignation
+What to do before writing your resignation letter email

-First, ask yourself if it’s worth talking to your boss to see if problems you’re having can be resolved.
+First, if you think you might want to resign, but aren't totally sold on the idea of leaving, consider talking to your boss to see if problems you’re having can be resolved.

 “I always suggest that before resigning, think about any changes to your job that would convince you to stay, and ask for them,” Klotz tells InHerSight.
 That’s especially true now, as some companies have gotten the message that changes are needed, which is good news for employees.